Quayside Offices, Dock Rd, Ardrossan, KA22 8DA

 How We Achieved The Excellence In Regeneration and Sustainability Nomination

-This award acknowledges the critical importance of a range of bodies, organisations and local groups in revitalising communities and neighbourhoods.
-It also recognises that physical improvements go hand-in-hand with social and economic developments to make a real difference in people’s lives.
+This award considers the extreme importance of a range of bodies, organisations and local groups in improving communities and neighbourhoods.
+It also considers that physical improvements go hand-in-hand with social and economic developments to make a difference in people’s lives.

-Cunninghame Housing Association’s (CHA) Halcrow and Raydale Community Partnership (RCP) project combines the development of significant new social housing with an important new community asset within the town of Gretna between May 18 and August 21.
+Cunninghame Housing Association’s Halcrow and Raydale Community Partnership (RCP) project mixes the creation of new social housing with an important new community feature within Gretna.

 Cameron Watt – Scottish Football Association’s Facilities Manager